DUO - Two Factor Authentication

 - If you are working on a campus and connected to the DCU network, you will not be prompted to authenticate use DUO.

 Does DUO collect personal information?

 - No, for more info please visit: Duo Mobile Privacy Information

 - This is not an issue as DUO 2FA is not required when you are on any DCU campus.

 - If you are off campus and do not have access to your mobile device you can contact the ISS service desk and you can be granted access.

 Do I need a smartphone or data plan to use two-factor authentication?

-- No, having a smartphone makes for an easier and more secure experience with Duo 2FA, however, it is also possible to enrol a non-smartphone mobile device or landline to receive phone calls.
+- No, having a smartphone makes for an easier and more secure experience with Duo 2FA, however it is also possible to enroll a non-smartphone mobile device or landline to receive phone calls.

 Can Duo see my password?